Fishing Report

 • COLORADO RIVER

-The Colorado is flowing 1,360 cfs below Glenwood Springs.
-Smaller nymphs and streamers have been fishing well.
+The Colorado is flowing 2,200 cfs below Glenwood Springs.

 Streamers: Dungeon #4, Goldie #4, Circus Peanut #4, Sculpzilla #4, Rusty Trombone #4